 - 4-6 ounces baby arugula

-While the beets are roasting prepare the dressing by combining the balsamic vinegar, olive oil, orange juice + orange zest, and about 1/2 to 1 full teaspoon coarse sea salt and 1/2 teaspoon pepper (or to taste).
+While the beets are roasting prepare the dressing by combining the balsamic vinegar, olive oil, orange juice + orange zest, dijon mustard, and about 1/2 to 1 full teaspoon fine sea salt and 1/2 teaspoon pepper (or to taste).

 While the beets cool, prepare the candied almonds.
 In a large skillet, add the sliced almonds and white sugar.
 Place the heat to medium-high and stir near constantly.
 The sugar will begin to melt and become a sticky liquid and then stick to the almonds.
 This takes about 3-4 minutes -- watch carefully and stir near constantly to avoid burning the nuts.